soham-coder13/first-app/Promotion Engine/readme.txt

 This is an initial working draft where .Net MVC Framework has been used as API.
 No database has been used and all data are dummy.
 This needs to be converted to the latest .Net Core framework.
 More functionality enhancements need to be done as well as should be made as mobile compatible.
-Angular code should also be according to the standards, for example, service may be used to consume the API.